Back to all posts

 When you’re in a hurry, it’s easy to overlook small details that can cause major delays.
 A tight deadline adds pressure, but a little preparation goes a long way in making sure your rush order goes off without a hitch.
 Taking a few extra minutes to double-check your files and understand the timeline can save you from last-minute stress and ensure your business cards arrive looking perfect and on time.
 Let’s walk through the most common slip-ups so you can sidestep them completely.

-Design and File Preparation Errors
+Avoiding Common Design and File Errors

 Your design file is the blueprint for your business card, and any issues here will show up in the final product.
 One of the most frequent problems is using low-resolution images.
 A logo or photo that looks fine on your screen can appear blurry or pixelated when printed, which undermines your professional image.
 Always use high-resolution files (300 DPI is the standard) for a crisp, clean look.
 Another common mistake is providing inaccurate or incomplete information.
 Double-check every phone number, email address, and name for typos before you submit your order.
 Finally, don’t forget to use all the available space—the back of your business card is prime real estate for a call to action, a map, or your brand’s tagline.